panCtrlV/bigDataStat-book/chapter2.md

    ![35 Year CPU Trend](./figures/35years_cpu_trend.png)

-  **Note** The explanation and raw data can be found on [Karl Rupp's webpage](https://www.karlrupp.net/2015/06/40-years-of-microprocessor-trend-data/).
+  **Note** The explanation and raw data for this figure can be found on [Karl Rupp's webpage](https://www.karlrupp.net/2015/06/40-years-of-microprocessor-trend-data/).

 - Parallel computing on a multicore personal computer